ChrisPenner/ChrisPenner.github.io/site/drafts/arrow-effects.md

 Let's add that.

-## Adding Branching with ArrowChoice
+## Branching with ArrowChoice

 Luckily for us, adding branching is pretty straight-forward.
 There's an aptly named `ArrowChoice` in `base` that we'll go ahead and implement.

 `ArrowChoice` adds a new combinator: